GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 ## Native Apps
 To integrate native apps with your Gluu Server, we recommend the AppAuth libraries for iOS , MacOS, and Android.
 AppAuth strives to directly map the requests and responses of those specifications, while following the idiomatic style of the implementation language.
 In addition to mapping the raw protocol flows, convenience methods are available to assist with common tasks like performing an action with fresh tokens.

-Gluu supports the following client software to secure and integrate native apps:
+Gluu supports the following software to secure and integrate native apps:

 - [AppAuth iOS and macOS](https://github.com/openid/AppAuth-iOS)
 - [AppAuth Android](https://github.com/openid/AppAuth-Android)